 Mike is a Partner and Creative Director at Tall Tale Productions in Chicago, IL.
 Mike has directed a variety of films and commercials, including the award-winning short film Stitches and the documentary Whoop Dreams.
 His father, Dr. John M. Eisenberg, was the Director of the Agency for Health Care Research and Quality (AHRQ) until his passing in 2002 and is considered to be one of the early leaders of patient safety efforts in the United States.

 Director of Photography and Producer

 Matt is a Partner and Creative Director at Tall Tale Productions.
-He held similar roles in the documentary Whoop Dreams and has produced films featured in multiple film festivals.
+He was the Cinematographer of the documentary Whoop Dreams and has edited, filmed, and produced a variety of film and commercial work.
 Prior to founding the production company, he worked at an advertising agency.

 Voiceover: John Gray

 Digital Intermediate Producer: Matthew Engel